tiared/notes.stuartpb.com/content/be41a368-ece7-4e79-a3cf-dbfbb6fd4939.md

 Chris Christie distinguishes himself to the other Republicans during the night phase with a middle finger.

+If all Republicans including Chris Christie vote the same way in an Election, Chris Christie can only win if he plays a Democratic policy between then and the end of the game.
+(If Christie plays a Democratic policy, then votes in agreement with the Republican bloc again, he cannot win unless he then enacts a *second* Democratic policy.)

-After every turn, the Republicans take a secret vote on whether or not to keep Chris Christie.
+After every turn, all players close their eyes, the Republicans open them, then after a five-second countdown (by the last-elected President, or Putin if available) take a secret silent vote on whether or not to keep Chris Christie.
 If a majority of the voting Republicans vote "No", Chris Christie leaves the table immediately, and loses as if he were Fired.
 (If the vote is tied, Christie stays.)

 If Christie is eliminated in this secret vote, after everybody opens their eyes, the player who was Chris Christie must get up and leave the table immediately, **without saying anything** (just as he would after being Fired).
 The remaining players can ask if this player was Chris Christie, but all Christie is allowed to do is nod in response.

+Once Chris Christie has been eliminated, if there are no other Republicans with a post-turn secret phase (like John Kelly), the Republicans no longer meet in secret after each turn (as there's nothing left to discuss).

+#### Table Etiquette Rule

+Because Chris Christie's win/lose condition requires tracking a large number of votes, everybody should make sure everybody else at the table has had time to review every player's vote every time, possibly by going around the table and announcing their vote individually.

 ### Franken (D)